ksehrawat/Machine-Learning-Practical-Application-2/README.md

 | 7222270760 | worcester / central MA | 1500    | nan    | nan            | nan     | nan         | nan         | nan    | nan        | nan            | nan            | nan   | nan     | nan    | nan    | nan           | ma      |
 | 7210384030 | greensboro             | 4900    | nan    | nan            | nan     | nan         | nan         | nan    | nan        | nan            | nan            | nan   | nan     | nan    | nan    | nan           | nc      |
 ```
+# Data Analysis and Cleaning

+After our initial exploration and fine-tuning of the business understanding, it is time to construct our final dataset prior to modeling.
+Here, we want to make sure to handle any integrity issues and cleaning, the engineering of new features, any transformations that we believe should happen